jgauthi/poc_symfony5_webpack_bootstrap/README.md

 Encore is inspired by Webpacker and Mix, but stays in the spirit of Webpack: using its features, concepts and naming conventions for a familiar feel.
 It aims to solve the most common Webpack use cases.

+In [master branch](https://github.com/jgauthi/poc_symfony5_webpack_bootstrap), this script use Javascript on assets folder.
+You can switch on [typescript branch](https://github.com/jgauthi/poc_symfony5_webpack_bootstrap/tree/typescript) for this alternative language.

 ## Installation
 Command lines: